43% of Singaporeans own crypto, according to Independent Reserve survey By Cointelegraph - Up News Info

 43% of Singaporeans own crypto, according to Independent Reserve survey

-Cryptocurrency adoption is growing in Singapore, especially among younger generations looking to capitalize on the generational wealth potential of (BTC) and other digital assets, according to a new survey conducted by Asia-Pacific cryptocurrency exchange Independent Reserve.
+Cryptocurrency adoption is growing in Singapore, especially among younger generations looking to capitalize on the generational wealth potential of (BTC) and other digital assets, according to the inaugural 2021 Independent Reserve Cryptocurrency Index, or IRCI, a survey conducted by Asia-Pacific cryptocurrency exchange Independent Reserve.

-Forty-three percent of the polled respondents said they owned cryptocurrency, with 46% planning to buy digital assets in the next 12 months, the IRCI results showed.
+The survey, which is based on a poll of 1,000 Singaporeans from a representative background of gender, age and location, revealed that 43% of the polled respondents said they owned cryptocurrency, with 46% planning to buy digital assets in the next 12 months.
 Two-thirds, or 66%, of respondents in the 26 to 45 age bracket said they owned cryptocurrencies.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.